Taxil hoax: Palladists

 In the Taxil hoax, Palladists were members of an alleged Theistic Satanist cult within Freemasonry.
 According to Taxil, Palladism was a religion practiced within the highest orders of Freemasonry.
 Adherents worshipped Lucifer and interacted with demons.

 In 1891 Léo Taxil and Adolphe Ricoux claimed to have discovered a Palladian Society.
-An 1892 French book Le Diable au XIXe siècle (The Devil in the 19th Century", 1892), written by "Dr. Bataille" (actually Taxil himself) alleged that Palladists were Satanists based in Charleston, South Carolina, headed by the American Freemason Albert Pike and created by the Italian liberal patriot and author Giuseppe Mazzini.
+An 1892 French book Le Diable au XIXe siècle (The Devil in the 19th Century", 1892), written by "Dr. Bataille" (actually Taxil himself) alleged that Palladists were Satanists based in Charleston, South Carolina, headed by the American Freemason Albert Pike and created by the Italian liberal-democratic patriot and author Giuseppe Mazzini.

-Arthur Edward Waite, debunking the existence of the group in Devil-Worship in France, or The Question of Lucifer, ch.
-II: "The Mask of Masonry" (London, 1896), reports according to "the works of Domenico Margiotta and Dr Bataille" that "[t]he Order of Palladium founded in Paris 20 May 1737 or Sovereign Council of Wisdom" was a "Masonic diabolic order".
 Dr. Bataille asserted that women would supposedly be initiated as "Companions of Penelope".
 According to Dr. Bataille, the society had two orders, "Adelph" and "Companion of Ulysses"; however, the society was broken up by French law enforcement a few years after its founding.
 A supposed Diana Vaughan published Confessions of an Ex-Palladist in 1895.

+Early skepticism

+The English magazine Light, devoted to occultism, published two letters and responses, skeptically analyzing the Taxil matter and claims attributed to Vaughn.
+The first letter was published in December 1895, and the second letter in January 1896.

+Many Catholics were sympathetic to Taxil's claims, given the stories supported anti-Masonic sentiment in Catholicism.
+However, there were doubts among other Catholics, particularly about the existence of Diana Vaughn.
+Bishop Amand-Joseph Fava, among other leaders in the church, insisted Vaughn was a real person relating an accurate account of her experiences.

+Prior to Taxil's confession of the fraud, English author Arthur Edward Waite was the most prominent skeptic of the story which he summarized and debunked in the 1896 book Devil Worship in France.
+Waite noted multiple problems and inconsistencies, including: claims that were contrary to known facts about Albert Pike and Thomas Vaughan; attribution to occultist Éliphas Lévi beliefs and practices which were not actually found in his works, as well as wholesale plagiarism of Lévi; no Masonic lodges were active in some of the times and places alleged by Taxil; and communications with residents of Calcutta which found no records of the persons alleged to have lived in that city.
+Furthermore, Waite noted documents supposedly written by the American Diana Vaughn showed frequent misspellings and errors indicating the author was probably French-speaking (e.g. Georges rather than George).
+Waite characterized the documents as "a perfervid narrative" with lurid illustrations similar to penny dreadful magazines of the era, which "deserves to rank among the most extraordinary literary swindles of the present, perhaps of any, century".